Read More about Medicare

 Part B General Enrollment Period (January 1–March 31).

 This period is specifically for people who missed signing up for Medicare Part B at the required time — either during their initial enrollment period or during a special enrollment period for Part B. If you need to sign up for Part B during this period, be aware that your coverage will not begin until July 1, and you may be required to pay a late penalty based on how many years you have delayed.

 Other special enrollment periods (SEPs) for Medicare Advantage and stand-alone drug plans

-There are a number of other SEPs available in specific circumstances:
+There are several other SEPs available in specific circumstances:

-- If you gave up a medigap policy to join a Medicare Advantage plan, and this is your first year ever in such a plan, the first 12 months also counts as a trial period.
-Within that timeframe you can switch back to traditional Medicare and get your medigap policy back.
+- If you gave up a Medigap policy to join a Medicare Advantage plan, and this is your first year ever in such a plan, the first 12 months also count as a trial period.
+Within that timeframe, you can switch back to traditional Medicare and get your Medigap policy back.

 - If you are receiving Extra Help to pay for your prescription drugs, you can change your drug plan at any time.
 Coverage in the new plan begins the month after you enroll in it.

 - If you live in a nursing home, you can change your drug plan the month you move into the home and any month while you’re living there.
 You also get a two-month SEP to switch to another plan after you move out.